Welcome to worship.

 The Rev. Seth O’Kegley, celebrant

-Steven Burchard, Anita Lockwood, Grace Ringers Handbell Ensemble, Chancel Choir, musicians
+Steven Burchard, Anita Lockwood, Chancel Choir, musicians